slackotron/ai-network-slop/README.md

 # ai-network-slop
 ai generated network automation nonsense

 None of this is tested, it will destroy your network!
+Use at own risk.